+'''

+a.
+PLAY-PIANO plays the piano.'

+b.
+6.5 PLAY-PIANO_fast

+plays the piano quickly.'

+c.
+PLAY-PIANO_slow

+plays the piano slowly.'

+d.
+PLAY-PIANO_fast_slow

+plays the piano while changing tempo from quick to slow.'

+e.
+PLAY-PIANO_slow_fast

-I'll give him \$5.'
-(ASL, 34, 2088; 2 judgments) => no inference about the ways (e.g. speed) in which John will play if he does play the piano a.
-7PLAY-PIANO plays the piano.' b. ^{6.5}PLAY-PIANO_fast plays the piano quickly.' c.
-7PLAY-PIANO_slow plays the piano slowly.' d.
-7PLAY-PIANO_fast_slow plays the piano changing tempo from quick to slow.' e.
-7PLAY-PIANO_slow_fast plays the piano while changing tempo from slow to quick.'
-(ASL, 34, 2090; 2 judgments) => no inferences about the way (e.g. speed) in which John will play if he does play the piano, apart from those that follow from the at-issue component (see the Supplementary Materials for details)
+plays the piano while changing tempo from slow to quick.'
+(ASL, 34, 2090; 2 judgments)

+=> no inferences about the way (e.g. speed) in which John will play if he does play the piano, apart from those that follow from the at-issue component (see the Supplementary Materials for details)

+'''